How to get a loan after bankruptcy

 If you are reading this article and considering bankruptcy as an option, always take professional advice.
-The effects are serious and long term and there may be alternatives.
+The effects are serious and long term and there may be alternatives such as consildating debt.

 If you are unable to pay your debts, one of your options is to declare bankruptcy.
 This can help you clear your debts, but is still a drastic step and it has an impact on your profile in the eyes of lenders and creditors.
 There are financial restrictions on people who have filed for bankruptcy, and your ability to obtain loans and credit can be seriously affected.

 However, if you are already in debt and wondering what to do next, it’s important to note that bankruptcy can also provide great relief to many people in a variety of circumstances.
 If your debts have spiralled out of control it can give you breathing space and the chance to make a fresh start.
 Once the bankruptcy has been discharged, you will no longer need to pay the majority of your debts.
 Student loans and court orders are not affected by bankruptcy.
 It may be possible to obtain loans after bankruptcy discharge at more affordable rates than those for bankruptcy loans.